vincmazet/bip/_sources/detection/edges.md

 Edges are characterized by a rapid variation in the intensity of the pixels.
 {numref}`F:detection:profile` represents the brightness profile along a horizontal line in the image.
-One clearly see that the outline of the industrial piece shows a sudden decrease in the brightness of the pixels.
+One clearly sees that the outline of the industrial piece shows a sudden decrease in the brightness of the pixels.

 ```{figure} edges-profile.svg
 ---